ilteoood/docker-surfshark/README.md

 ## Configuration

-The container is configurable using 5 environment variables:
+The container is configurable using different environment variables:

 | Name | Mandatory | Description |
 |------|-----------|-------------|